-As a well-known seasoned issuer, we filed an automatic shelf registration for an undetermined amount of debt and equity securities with the Securities and Exchange Commission (SEC) on February 8, 2022.
-Under this shelf registration we may offer, from time to time, debt securities, common stock, preferred and preference stock, depositary shares, warrants, stock purchase contracts and stock purchase units.
-Our current shelf is scheduled to expire in February 2025.
+As a well-known seasoned issuer, we filed an automatic shelf registration for an undetermined amount of debt and equity securities with the Securities and Exchange Commission (SEC) on February 8, 2022, which expired on February 9, 2025.
+Under this shelf registration we were able to offer debt securities, common stock, preferred and preference stock, depositary shares, warrants, stock purchase contracts and stock purchase units.
+We plan to file a new shelf registration statement shortly after the filing of this annual report on Form 10-K to replace the expired automatic shelf registration statement.